 Surgery Pulmonary Follow-Up Clinic

+The American College of Surgeons has named Seattle Children’s a center of excellence for surgical oncology.
 We are improving ways to remove cancerous tumors through less invasive methods, including minimally invasive surgery.
 We have one of the largest pediatric surgical reports in the medical literature describing our surgical outcomes using minimally invasive surgery.

 We are also pioneering more accurate ways of identifying the stage of a child's cancer.
 By using techniques such as sentinel lymph node biopsy, we can better determine the best therapy for children who have skin cancers or soft tissue cancers.
 We are one of the few centers in the nation doing sentinel lymph node biopsy exclusively on children.